 The second reason, as suggested by Lopez Ortiz5, Hussain Monés6 and others7, was the need for the legitimization of their rule as was always felt by the Muslim rulers of Spain.
 Lopez Ortiz argues that because of their breakaway from the Abbāsī caliphs, the Banū Umayya in Spain needed the support of religion to justify their caliphate.
 Mālik b.
-Anas, being an antagonist of the 'Abbāsī's, was the ideal choice for them.8 Monés furthers this argument more strongly in the case of Hishām I and Hakam I.
+Anas, being an antagonist of the 'Abbāsī's, was the ideal choice for them.8 Monés furthers this argument more strongly in the case of Hishām I and Ḥakam I.

 Contrary to the claim made by historians of Hishām I's piety, Monés argues that Hishām, in fact, chose religion for rather political reasons.
-Hishām felt himself weak in the struggle against the rightful claimant to the throne, Sulaymān, who enjoyed the support of the Syrian contingents of the army.9 Thus from political necessity on the part of the Umawi rulers there arose a class of Ulamā and Fugahā' who played a continuously important role in political affairs.
+Hishām felt himself weak in the struggle against the rightful claimant to the throne, Sulaymān, who enjoyed the support of the Syrian contingents of the army.9 Thus from political necessity on the part of the Umawi rulers there arose a class of 'Ulamā' and Fugahā' who played a continuously important role in political affairs.

 The third factor, suggested by L. E. Provençal 10 and Roger Idris11, was the establishment of a kind of 'religious aristocracy' -- composed of fuqahā' and 'ulamā' -- who comprised of the intellectual as well as the social élite in the capital by the time of Hakam I (180-206/796-822).
 When Hakam tried to reduce their influence, they staged two insurrections in Cordova12.
-In these revolts the fuqahā' had the support of a number of aristocrats in the court as well as the social stage the power of the fuqahā'.
+In these revolts the fuqahā' had the support of a number of aristocrats in the court as well as the social state the people in the suburbs of Cordova.
+These revolts did not succeed but Hakam was forced to recognize the power of the fuqahā'.